 The same approach of averaging points per race counted is used for Invitational (all races are used to calculate season average) and Team Option (best 6 races) scoring.

 Average points earned during the regular season are also treated as carryover points for the National Championship.
-In addition, drivers earn 1 bonus point per registered race.
+In addition, drivers earn 0.5 bonus points per registered race (i.e. 1 point per registered event).